tldr-pages/tldr/pages/common/git-repack.md

 # git repack

-> Pack unpacked objects in a git repository.
+> Pack unpacked objects in a Git repository.
 > More information: <https://git-scm.com/docs/git-repack>.

 - Pack unpacked objects in the current directory: